-Printers produce the final output. uniFLOW Online ensures device security by requiring users to authenticate at the device before being able to access any of the device's features.
-Different authentication methods e.g. company proximity card, PIN code, allow this process to be flexible for the user.
+Printers produce the hardcopy printout. uniFLOW Online ensures device security by requiring users to authenticate at the device before being able to access any of the device's features.
+Different authentication methods e.g., company proximity card or PIN code, allow this process to be simple for the user.

-Registering an ID card with any user account is easy with uniFLOW Online.
-Card numbers can either be imported to uniFLOW Online or administrators authorize ID card registration.
-Users can then simply walk up to a device connected to uniFLOW Online and swipe their ID card above the card reader.
-Users will be requested to enter a PIN or a card registration code in order to finalize card registration.
+Registering an ID card with any user account is comfortable with uniFLOW Online.
+Card numbers can either be imported to uniFLOW Online or the administrator authorizes ID card registration.
+Users can then walk up to a device connected to uniFLOW Online and swipe their ID card above the card reader.
+Users will be requested to enter a PIN or a card registration code to finalize the card registration.

-uniFLOW Online does not provide its own identity management but, instead, accepts logon credentials from multiple identity providers.
-Credentials from Microsoft Azure Active Directly, Active Directory Federation Services or a locally hosted Active Directory® can be used for login.
-Facebook, Google, Yahoo!® or Windows Live credentials can serve as a channel to login as well.
+uniFLOW Online does not provide its own identity management but, instead, accepts login credentials from multiple identity providers.
+Credentials from Microsoft Azure Active Directory®, Active Directory® Federation Services, or a locally hosted Active Directory® can be enabled for login.
+Facebook, Google, Yahoo!®, Windows Live, AuthO, Okta, OneLogin™, or Ping Identity credentials can serve as a channel to log in as well.
 The primary security benefit of this identity management system is that uniFLOW Online does not store any user passwords.
 Despite this, provided the customer's own local Active Directory is connected, any password changes or user additions are automatically updated and recognized in uniFLOW Online.